BeBeRobot/Bewertungstool/README.md

 The Bewertungstool deliberately uses unencrypted HTTP and not HTTPS.
 For production use, we strongly recommend to run the Docker container behind a reverse proxy (e.g. based on Apache or NGINX) and use the reverse proxy to manage HTTPS and to provide certificates (e.g. using Let'sEncrypt).

 A sample `docker-compose.yml` script for such a setting is provided below.
-Note that the `port:` setting in the `bewertungstool_web` has been removed since the HTTP port is not exposed directly anymore, but routed through the reverse proxy, which uses the standard HTTPS port.
+Note that the `port:` setting in the `bewertungstool_web` section has been removed since the HTTP port is not exposed directly anymore, but routed through the reverse proxy, which uses the standard HTTPS port.

 ```yaml
 version: '3.5'